Refresh a Windows 7 computer with Windows 10

-In addition to the command-line switches that control which profiles to migrate, the XML templates control exactly what data is being migrated.
-You can control data within and outside the user profiles
+In addition to the command-line switches that control which profiles to migrate, XML templates control exactly what data is being migrated.
+You can control data within and outside the user profiles.

 Upgrade (refresh) a Windows 7 SP1 client

-Select a task sequence to execute on this computer: Windows 10 Enterprise x64 RTM
+Select a task sequence to execute on this computer: Windows 10 Enterprise x64 RTM Custom Image

-Skip this optional full WIM backup.
+Skip this optional full WIM backup that we are choosing not to perform.
 The USMT backup will still run.